OpenMage/magento-lts/docs/content/blog/posts/2023-10-02-add-dynamic-block-contents-in-category-page.md

 # Add dynamic block contents in category page

-In _backend > Catalog > Manage Categories_, we can configure a category page and put it on the main menu.
+   In backend, we can configure a category page and put it on the main menu.
+(1) { .annotate }

+   1. Admin / Catalog / Manage Categories

 The page contents are rendered in
 ```
 app\design\frontend\base\default\template\catalog\category\view.phtml
 ```